CSS Functions and Mixins Module

 3. Using Custom Functions

-Similar to how the value of a custom property can be substituted into the value of another property with var(), the result of a custom function evaluation can be substituted with a <dashed-function>.
+Similar to how the value of a custom property can be substituted into the value of another property with var(), the result of a custom function evaluation can be substituted into the value of a property with a <dashed-function>.

 A <dashed-function> is a functional notation whose function name starts with two dashes (U+002D HYPHEN-MINUS).
 Its syntax is: